-- Grassfed Organic Ghee, enough to grease pan and to serve with bread
+- grassfed ghee, enough to grease pan and to serve with bread

 - In a bowl combine bread ingredients to form a batter.

-- Ladle ¼ cup of the batter onto a greased frying pan on low-medium heat and allow the flat bread to cook until the bottom firms slightly, then remove and place on a large pan/plate.
+- Ladle ¼ cup of the batter onto a greased 9.5-inch non-stick frying pan on low-medium heat and allow the flat bread to cook until the bottom firms slightly, then remove and place on a large baking sheet.

 - Repeat until batter is done.

-- You should now have 6 little half-cooked naans/tortillas (if you have more… just eat one.
+- You should now have 6 half-cooked flatbreads (naans) (if you have more… just eat one.
 You will need two naans/tortillas to make one stuffed flat bread).

-- Place 2 tbs of cauliflower mixture on one piece of bread.
+- Place 2 tablespoons of cauliflower mixture on one piece of bread.

 - Brush melted ghee around the naan (see the picture above) - then place another piece of naan on top of the cauliflower mixture - pressing the two pieces of bread together.

 - Repeat until you’ve made about 3 stuffed flat breads.

 - Clean the cauliflower by soaking florets in warm water, pinch of salt and pinch of turmeric.
 After 30 minutes, dump out the water and rinse.
 Drain and let the cauliflower dry completely.